tinysystems/SNNTaskSpecialization/README.md

 ## Code reference:
 * This is the code of the work published in **MA Lebdeh, et al. "Efficient Processing of Spiking Neural Networks via Task Specialization", IEEE TETCI, 2024**.
-* The training of the SNNs are adopted fron tdBN from https://github.com/thiswinex/STBP-simple
+* The training of the SNNs are adopted from tdBN from https://github.com/thiswinex/STBP-simple

 ## Notes: